squid-cache/squid-cache.github.io/ConfigExamples/Intercept/LinuxDnat.rst

 == iptables configuration ==

  /!\ Replace '''SQUIDIP''' with the public IP(s) which squid may use for its listening port and outbound connections.
+Repeat each iptables line one per squid outbound IP.

-Without the first line here being first your setup may encounter problems with forwarding loops.
+Without the first line here being first, your setup may encounter problems with forwarding loops.

 {{{
 iptables -t nat -A PREROUTING -s SQUIDIP -p tcp --dport 80 -j ACCEPT